5l1v3r1/UHA/README.md

 # UHA

-UHA (Unusable Hashing Algorythm), is a very slow hashing algorythm made over the weekend.
+UHA (Unusable Hashing Algorythm), is a very slow hashing algorythm made over a weekend.
 The algorythm takes 11s to hash a 76KB EXE file.

 ## How Does It Work?